pcb2gcode/pcb2gcode/README.md

 Unfortunately, these packages are seriously outdated.
 If you want to download the latest development version, go to "Installation from GIT".

 #### Windows
-Windows prebuilt binaries (with all the required DLLs) are available in the [release](https://github.com/pcb2gcode/pcb2gcode/releases) page.
+Windows prebuilt binaries (with all the required DLLs) may be available in the [release](https://github.com/pcb2gcode/pcb2gcode/releases) page.
+Due to difficulties with the CI pipeline, these are not reliably built and may be missing for certain releases.
+See below for instructions how to build pcb2gcode yourself.

 #### Mac OS X
 pcb2gcode is available in [Homebrew](http://brew.sh/).
 To install it open the "Terminal" app and run the following commands; pcb2gcode and the required dependencies will be automatically downloaded and installed: